 There is no shortage of articles discussing Kombucha health benefits, often without sources or references.
 I see these and wonder how much is made up on the spot, or misinterpreted.
 Fake news is a thing, and so is pseudoscience.
 I needed to conduct my own research and studies.
 Could I find peer-reviewed studies, with methodologies published?
 What have I been drinking the past year?
 Is Kombucha actually healthy for you?
 Will it bring eternal youth?
 What’s the meaning of life?
 42. Okay, with the easy question out of the way, let’s dive in.
 Grab a fresh glass of kombucha and let’s go.

-- I’m not a doctor and none of this should be taken as medical device.
-I have no prior education in the medical or chemistry fields.
-Or really anything related to this.
+I’m not a doctor and none of this should be taken as medical advice.

 Table of Contents

 Origin and History of Kombucha

 While tea originated in China over 5000 years ago , Kombucha didn’t come about until much later, around 220BC, also in China, during the Tsin Dynasty.
 At this time it was referred to as the Divine Che, or Ling-tche.
 Several hundred years later, it was introduced to Korea and Japan by Doctor Kombu .
 As trade routes expanded, Kombucha was brought to Russia and then Europe.
 Up until WWII, the drinking of fermented tea or Kombucha was widely acceptable until rationing of sugar and tea brought about widespread shortages.